-Plans and drawings to scale (two copies, generally) must be submitted in enough detail to describe, at the minimum, the lot and lot lines, building height, dimensions, use, floor area, ground coverage, parking, loading areas, driveways, water, sewer, signs, and landscaping.
+Plans and drawings to scale must be submitted in enough detail to describe, at the minimum, the lot and lot lines, building height, dimensions, use, floor area, ground coverage, parking, loading areas, driveways, water, sewer, signs, and landscaping.
 Professionally drawn surveys may be required.
 The plans must contain sufficient information to demonstrate the property conforms to the Zoning Regulations.
+See the online Building Permit Application Process for complete details.